luismcsoul/the-sustainable-republic/README.md

 40. Greater amount consumption would be taxed at a greater rate.

-PROPERTY TAX: "Base of the concept of life state".
+PROPERTY TAX: "Base of the concept of life state"

 40. Every citizen pays zero tax for the place where he lives, represented in his own one bedroom, one bathroom, one kitchen and dinning room.